xovox/RetroCRT/README.md

 NOTE: All games > 240p aren't currently supported since I'm focused on SD CRTs & progressive video

+See [the bugs list](#bugs) to see what's known to not work, or not fully work.

+# Downloads

+[The release page](https://github.com/xovox/RetroCRT/releases) has any, and all, pre-built images ready to go.

 # Supported Hardware

 * [RetroTink Ultimate](http://www.retrotink.com) is a board for the Raspberry Pi that gives you every analog connection you could want, in true 24-bit RGB color!